 Can I add a Secondary Suite on my property?

 A Secondary Suite is permitted within single family dwellings in most of the zones within the City, but are not permitted in small-lot zones.
 Secondary suites must qualify and be built with all required building permits.
-Consult the Zoning Regulation Bylaw and Schedule J to see the regulations for your property.

 Can I add a Garden Suite on my property?